Jordan Sheffield

-Jordan Ladon Sheffield (born June 1, 1995) is an American professional baseball pitcher who is a free agent.
-He played college baseball at Vanderbilt University and has played in Major League Baseball (MLB) for the Colorado Rockies.
+Jordan Ladon Sheffield (born June 1, 1995) is an American former professional baseball pitcher who currently serves as an assistant coach for the Vanderbilt Commodores of the National Collegiate Athletic Association (NCAA).
+He played college baseball at Vanderbilt, and played in Major League Baseball (MLB) for the Colorado Rockies.

-Career
+Playing career

 Amateur career

 Sheffield attended Tullahoma High School in Tullahoma, Tennessee.
 Before graduating, it was discovered that he needed Tommy John surgery, which caused him to fall in the Major League Baseball draft.
 He was selected by the Boston Red Sox in the 13th round of the 2013 Major League Baseball draft, but did not sign and chose to attend Vanderbilt University.
 After sitting out the 2014 season recovering from surgery, Sheffield made 6 starts and 16 relief appearances for Vanderbilt in 2015.
 In 60 total innings, he would post a 5–2 win–loss record, 2.85 earned run average (ERA), and 55 strikeouts.
 After the 2015 season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 Sheffield made 16 starts in the 2016 season, and pitched to an 8–6 record, 3.01 ERA, and 113 strikeouts in 101 2/3 innings.

 Los Angeles Dodgers

-Heading into the 2016 Major League Baseball draft, Sheffield was ranked as one of the top available players by MLB and he was drafted by the Los Angeles Dodgers in the first round (36th pick).
+Heading into the 2016 Major League Baseball draft, Sheffield was ranked as one of the top available players by MLB, and he was drafted by the Los Angeles Dodgers in the first round (36th pick).
 He announced on June 25 that he had signed with the Dodgers.
-Sheffield made one start for the rookie-class Arizona League Dodgers and seven for the Class-A Great Lakes Loons.
+Sheffield made one start for the rookie-level Arizona League Dodgers and seven for the Single-A Great Lakes Loons.
 He was 0–1 with a 3.75 ERA in 12 innings.

 Sheffield returned to Great Lakes to start the 2017 season, where he made 20 starts and was 3–7 with a 5.04 ERA.
-He was promoted to the Rancho Cucamonga Quakes of the California League at the end of the season, where he made four starts (and one relief appearance) and was 0–2 with an 8.00 ERA.
-He returned to the Quakes for the 2018 season, pitching to a 1–3 record with a 6.88 ERA in 14 games (seven starts).
+He was promoted to the Rancho Cucamonga Quakes of the California League at the end of the season, where he made four starts and one relief appearance and was 0–2 with an 8.00 ERA.
+He returned to the Quakes for the 2018 season, pitching to a 1–3 record with a 6.88 ERA in 14 games, including seven starts.
 While playing for the Glendale Desert Dogs after the season, he was selected to the Arizona Fall League Fall Stars game.

 Sheffield returned to Rancho Cucamonga to begin 2019 before being promoted to the Tulsa Drillers during the season.
 Between the two levels, he pitched in 49 games with a 4–5 record and 3.27 ERA with 13 saves.
 Sheffield did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.